DmitryiObukhov/cocktail-generator-website/README.md

 - **Google Fonts**: A selection of custom fonts from Google Fonts has been integrated for better typography.
 - **Responsive Design**: The site is fully responsive, ensuring a seamless experience on both desktop and mobile devices.

+## Credits

+All images, scripts, and stylesheets used on this site are original or sourced from open and royalty-free resources.

+## License

+This project is licensed under the MIT License — see the LICENSE file for details.

 ## Getting Started

 To run the website locally, clone the repository and open the `index.html` file in your preferred web browser.